 Chamber Music Magazine wrote in a 1992 article that “Every woman flute player in every major American orchestra, every little girl who plays the flute in a school band, has Frances Blaisdell to thank.
 She was the first.”

 One of the most memorable moments in my musical journey came when I received the Frances Blaisdell Scholarship by the National Flute Association.
 I learned from her close friend, Ms. Nancy Toff, Vice President at Oxford University Press, and from Dr. Jennifer Grim, President of the National Flute Association, that Blaisdell was the first female wind player accepted to Juilliard—only because the school mistook her for a boy.
 Her story of breaking barriers moved me.
-Her courage and determination encourage me to use music as a force for empowerment.
-Through the Do Re Mi project and local Youth Orchestra, I helped those under-resourced students, and I brought my music peers volunteer to the local senior center.
+Moreover, her courage and determination encourage me to use music as a force for empowerment.
+Through the Do Re Mi project and local Youth Orchestra, I supported under-resourced students and brought my music peers to volunteer at a local senior center serving residents who speak only Spanish or Mandarin.
 Like Blaisdell, I believe music should be accessible to all people.
-My goal is to keep learning music to make a meaningful difference in the lives of underserved and vulnerable populations.
+My goal is to continue deepening my musicianship while expanding access to music, using it to make a meaningful difference in the lives of underserved and vulnerable populations.

-In my senior IB Math Internal Assessment, I independently designed a statistical study analyzing pitch distributions across orchestral instruments in Dvořák’s Symphony No. 9.
+In my senior IB Math HL Internal Assessment, I independently designed a statistical study analyzing pitch distributions across orchestral instruments (Flute, Violin, Timpani, Cello, Clarinet, Trumpet, Trombone, and Tuba) in Dvořák’s Symphony No. 9, Movement IV.
 By converting musical notes into Musical Instrument Digital Interface (MIDI) values and applying statistical measures such as skewness, kurtosis, and analysis of variance (ANOVA), I found that instrumental roles significantly influence composers’ pitch usage across musical registers: melodic instruments tended to favor higher registers, while bass instruments clustered around lower pitches.
-An ANOVA test confirmed statistically significant differences in mean pitch among instrument families, demonstrating how quantitative analysis can reveal structural patterns within music.
+Furthermore, An ANOVA test confirmed statistically significant differences in mean pitch among instrument families, demonstrating how quantitative analysis can reveal structural patterns within music.
 This interdisciplinary project ultimately showed me how mathematics can uncover hidden order within artistic expression.

 At my school, the IB program and the general student population exist in parallel worlds.
 Historically, the different coursework, separate buildings, schedules, restrooms, and after-school activities divided a predominantly Asian IB cohort from a largely African American traditional student population.
 Thus, there was a wall between us, and I endeavored to break it.

 To bridge this divide, I encouraged students from diverse backgrounds to participate in Tri-M Music Honor Society service project performing at a local senior center, where most residents primarily speak Spanish or Mandarin.
-Through this initiative, for the first time, I watched with pride as students from across identities: five African American, three Asian, one Muslim, and three White students rehearsed and performed side by side, united to create an ensemble with a common goal: using music to serve those who cannot speak English.
+Through this initiative, for the first time, I watched with pride as students from across identities: five African American, three Asian, one Hispanic, one Muslim, and three White students rehearsed and performed side by side, united to create an ensemble with a common goal: using music to serve those who cannot speak English.
+Also, my commitment to expanding access extends to my work with the Do Re Mi Project, where I provide free online flute lessons to an African American middle-school student in Maryland who otherwise would not have access to private instruction

 Video recordings